God is our refuge and strength, an ever-present help in trouble.

 David Jahnke grew up in Minnesota and was raised in the United Church of Christ.
 He attended Gustavus Adolphus College where he majored in Religion.
-Following college he lived in Tennessee before moving to Korea where he was an English teacher.
-It was there that David met his future wife, Hailey Kim, who was then working in the finance department of Wal-Mart Korea’s headquarters.
-They were married in Austin, TX, and are now raising two boys, Seth and Dietrich.
+He is married and has two sons.

 David attended Austin Presbyterian Theological Seminary and, after graduating, was called as an Associate Pastor by First Presbyterian Church in Corpus Christi, TX.

-David and Hailey have a clear sense of God’s call to Fanwood Presbyterian Church.
+David has a clear sense of God’s call to Fanwood Presbyterian Church.
 He loves praying, preaching, teaching, and getting out of the office to visit with members.
-Hailey is an ordained deacon and sings in the choir.
-They both enjoy golf, tennis, music and movies, usually with the children, but David is promising more date nights as the children get older.
+He enjoys golf, tennis, music and movies.

 A Statement of Faith